eraofchaos/eraofchaos.github.io/units/Bone Dragon.md

 ---
 title: "Bone Dragon"
 permalink: /units/Bone Dragon/
-excerpt: "Bone Dragons are the fiercest fighters of Necropolis.
+excerpt: "Units Bone Dragons are the fiercest fighters of Necropolis.
 They are powerful, perhaps as powerful as their nemeses the Dragons. "
 unitID: 307
 last_modified_at: 2020-12-01
 lang: en